House

 Sanmao

-A Journey of Love through Santa Cruz
+A journey of love through Santa Cruz

 José Maria Quero also plays a main role in Sanmao's books: she dubbed him “Hexi” and herself “Echo”.
 The two of them enjoyed life in Santa Cruz together with their friends.
 Today, you can follow in the couple's footsteps through the Ruta Sanmao.
 The route's stops include the central market hall, where they frequently shopped, a restaurant in which they dined in cheerful company, the magnificent Plaza de España, where Sanmao watched her friends' children play – and a resplendent street with Portuguese balconies which the young engineer passed by every morning on his way to work.